AsthmaProjectTeam/AsthmaProject/README.md

 ### Function explanation
 Three Screens:
 1. #### loginPage:
-	Lead to Scan QR code page if first time register.
+	Click log in button to QR code scanner if first time register.
-	Lead to welcomePage if already registered.
+	After scanning, it directs the client to welcomePage.

 2. #### welcomePage:
-	<Button> Click to start answer questions - lead to questionList page.
+	Click start to answer questions button to start answer questions.
+It directs the client to questionList page.
 3. #### questionList:
-	Display all questions and a submit button at bottom.
+	Displays all questions for client to select and a submit button at bottom.
+	<span style="color:blue">NOTE: needs to be refactored to display one question on each page</span>

 ### Other parts
 list what you wanna say